 It was of much finer quality than elsewhere in Europe and marked the beginning of the English white porcelain industry.

-The first clay company is established in 1782, and by the late 19th century, 100,000 tonnes is being excavated a year in Cornwall.
+The first clay company’s established in 1782, and by the late 19th century, 100,000 tonnes is being excavate d a year in Cornwall.

-Kaolin was now being used to whiten paper, and this soon became its primary use.
+Kaolin is now being used to whiten paper, and this soon became its primary use.

 English China Clays forms in 1919 when the three largest producers, West of England China Clay Co, Martyn Brothers, and North Cornwall Clays, merged.